po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/03-Ins_Git/README.md

 git push origin main
 ```

-* Stress that as developers it is important to regularly commit their work using the commands we just learned.

-* Explain that in addition to using Github to share projects, we will also be using a shared class repo.
-This repo will contain the class activities.
-A URL of that repo should have been provided in welcome materials.

-* Note that the students can use `git clone` to clone that repo, just as practiced above.

-* Also, stress that students will not be adding or commiting changes to the group repo!

-* Instead, before each class, we will use `git pull` to pull down any changes made by the Instructional team and make sure we have the activities needed for class.

-* Use the repo created above to demonstrate how to use `git pull`.
+* It is important that we keep our local repo up-to-date.
+To pull down any changes from the repo we created on Github and update the repo on our local machine, we use `git pull`.

 ```
 git pull
 ```

-* Always remember to `git pull` before class!

 ## 📝 Notes